Oil price rises for second day ahead of producers’ compliance meeting

 Crude inventories rose 2.3 million barrels in the week to Jan.
 13, compared with analyst expectations for an increase of 342,000 barrels.

-The data showed much larger than expected builds in gasoline stocks, with inventories on the U.S. east coast, the biggest demand region, swelling to the highest weekly levels on record for this time of year, when refiners typically begin storing barrels ahead of the summer driving season.
+The data showed much larger than expected increases in gasoline stocks, with inventories on the U.S. east coast, the biggest demand region, swelling to the highest weekly levels on record for this time of year, when refiners typically begin storing barrels ahead of the summer driving season.

+Adding to bearish news was the continuing rise in oil production from Libya, which is exempt from the producers’ output cut deal.
+Libya’s National Oil Corporation (NOC) said production had now climbed to 722,000 barrels per day, resuming its rise after poor weather had caused a small dip.

 Bjarne Schieldrop, chief commodities analyst at SEB Markets, said Brent crude was starting to move into a trading range centered around $55 a barrel as the production cut deal had placed a floor price of $50 a barrel, while U.S. shale oil producers were capping the upside at $60 a barrel.